Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Data

 \subsection{Descriptive Patterns}

 Figure~\ref{fig:composition} displays the evolution of origin market compositions over our sample period for each destination region.
 Several patterns emerge.
-First, compositions exhibit substantial temporal variation, with visible seasonal patterns (e.g., increased European travel to EMEA during summer months) and trend shifts.
-Second, the COVID-19 pandemic (beginning March 2020) caused dramatic compositional changes: within-region origin shares surged as international travel collapsed, particularly for long-haul markets.
+First, compositions exhibit substantial temporal variation, with visible seasonal patterns (e.g., increased European-origin booking share into EMEA during summer months) and trend shifts.
+Second, the COVID-19 pandemic (beginning March 2020) caused dramatic compositional changes: within-region origin shares surged as long-haul booking activity collapsed.
 Third, the recovery from pandemic lows has been uneven across origin markets, with some shares returning to pre-pandemic levels while others show persistent deviations.

 The high autocorrelation coefficients (0.87--0.94 across regions) confirm substantial persistence in compositional shares, motivating autoregressive modeling.
-APAC exhibits the most dramatic compositional variation, with Chinese origin share dropping from approximately 25\% pre-pandemic to under 5\% during restrictions, with gradual recovery thereafter.
+APAC exhibits the most dramatic compositional variation, with the Chinese-origin booking share dropping from approximately 25\% pre-pandemic to under 5\% during restrictions, with gradual recovery thereafter.
 NAMER shows the least compositional variation, with U.S.-origin bookings consistently dominating at 75--90\% of the total.

 Both the Dirichlet likelihood and ILR transformation require strictly positive compositional components.
 In our data, the minimum observed share across all region-month-origin combinations is 0.8\%, occurring for the ``Other'' category in NAMER during peak U.S.-origin months.
 No exact zeros appear in the data, a consequence of aggregating large booking volumes (tens of thousands of reservations per month) where even small origin markets contribute positive counts.
 We therefore apply no zero-replacement or smoothing procedures.